 No objections may be raised during opening statements or during closing arguments.
-If a team believes an objection would have been proper during the opposing team's opening statement or closing argument, one of its attorney may, following the opening statement or following the closing argument, stand and object and give a response.
-The opposing team is allowed a response.
-The presiding judge will not rule on this "objection".
+If a team believes an objection would have been proper during the opposing team's opening statement or closing argument, one of its attorneys may, following the opening statement or closing argument, stand to be recognized by the judge and may say, "If I had been permitted to object during opening/closing arguments, I would have objected to the opposing team's statement that \\\\\\."
+The presiding judge will not rule on this "objection."
 Presiding and scoring judges will weigh the "objection" individually.
+No rebuttal by the opposing team will be heard.